Let’s get this out of the way: it’s only called life insurance to make you feel better. It’s death insurance, folks.

 - The probably more old-fashioned side says to get term.
 Term is cheaper than whole life, so you would invest the difference that you save (in an HSA, perhaps), and you would come out ahead.
 Dave Ramsey suggests this approach.

 - The other side is that you should get whole life, because “nobody ever really invests the difference anyways,” and it provides more coverage for longer, generally speaking.
-This study popularized this second view.
+A research study popularized this second view.

 Between those two arguments, I’m still inclined to go with term, because you should never do something financially based on the fact that you “probably won’t do something else.”
 I get the idea of making things easy, and automatic, but if you decide to do something, discipline yourself and do it.
 Another reason I prefer term is because you shouldn’t be looking at life insurance as a permanent (whole life) solution.
 You should only need it for a “term,” until you can afford to do what life insurance does.